Lights Out Data Center

-Having worked with hundreds of data centers we have certainly heard our share of horror stories from data center managers who made the decision to go lights out.
-Many have made this transition after a having experienced downtime and a major loss.
+Having worked with hundreds of data centers, we have certainly heard our share of horror stories from data center managers who made the decision to go lights out.
+Many have made this transition after having experienced downtime and a major loss.
 One reported losing a rack of servers when an IT Admin unintentionally overloaded an already maxed-out strategic power strip.
 Another had to deal with accidental damage to fiber optic cables.
 And another reported drives and memory removed from servers that had been purchased for an install project and misappropriated to another manager’s project.
-When the day of the install came for this project resources had been flown but wasted the day locating replacement equipment.
+When the day of the install came for this project, resources had been flown but wasted the day locating replacement equipment.

-Having a lights out data center doesn’t completely eliminate potential problems like the ones above, but as less people need physical access to the computer room, you minimize your exposure.
+Having a lights out data center doesn’t completely eliminate potential problems like the ones above, but as fewer people need physical access to the computer room, you minimize your exposure.
 Also, limiting access enabled one Fortune 500 client to go back to their insurance company and successfully negotiate a reduction in their data center related insurance premium.